Please ensure Javascript is enabled for purposes of website accessibility

 Apples & Oranges

-Many people use the terms “translation” and “interpreting” interchangeably even though translation deals with written text and interpreting involves spoken words
+Many people use the terms “translation” and “interpreting” interchangeably even though translation deals with written text and interpreting involves spoken words.
+So what is the difference between translation and interpreting?

 Translation is a more complex process to coordinate than interpreting, and has a very different educational infrastructure.
 The knowledge and